Please use Accucopy!

 The reference genome package

 The reference genome package is one of the required inputs of Accurity.
 The sub-folder, refData/1000g/, contains coordinates of common (allele frequency >10%) SNPs from the 1000 Genomes project.
 The chromosome coordinates are denoted as "chr1", not "1".
 We advise users to align reads against the genome file included in the package to re-generate their bam files, in order to minimize wrong alignments and more importantly, match the coordinates of the 1000Genomes SNP file.
-We provide three versions for different versions of the human genome.
+We provide two downloads for different versions of the human genome.